 Another famous shore in Thassos, Marble Beach, is a pebbled beach with incredibly beautiful small white and soft pebbles, crystal clear waters, and a quiet atmosphere.

-If you enjoy exploring, visiting one of Thassos’ largest marble quarries right next to the beach is possible.
+If you enjoy exploring, you can visit one of Thassos’ largest marble quarries right next to the beach.

 Skala Kallirachi Beach